mansi-9/shut-and-restart/README.md

 # shut-and-restart
-Basic ui created using tkinter for starting or restarting the pc.
+Basic gui created using tkinter for starting or restarting the pc.